Chinese influences on Islamic pottery: Early Islamic period

 Direct contacts between the Muslim and Chinese worlds were marked by the Battle of Talas in 751 in Central Asia.
 Muslim communities are known to have been present in China as early as the 8th century CE, especially in commercial harbours such as Canton and Hangzhou.

 From the 9th century onwards, Islamic merchants started to import Chinese ceramics, which were at the core of the Indian Ocean luxury trade at that time.
 These exotic objects were cherished in the Islamic world and also became an inspiration for local potters.
-This exchange also taught Islamic potters that pottery may be used for the luxery goods market instead of only adhearing towards utilitarian means.
+This exchange also taught Islamic potters that pottery may be used for the luxery goods market instead of only adhering towards utilitarian means.

 Archaeological finds of Chinese pottery in the Middle East go back to the 8th century, starting with Chinese pottery of the Tang period (618–907).
 Remains of Tang period (618–907) ceramics have been found in Samarra and Ctesiphon in present-day Iraq, as well as in Nishapur in present-day Iran.
 These include porcelaneous white wares from Northern Chinese kilns, celadon-glazed stoneware originating in the Yue kilns of Northern Zhejiang, and the splashed stoneware of Changsha kilns in Hunan Province.

 Chinese pottery was the object of gift-making in Islamic lands: the Islamic writer Muhammad Ibn-al-Husain-Bahaki wrote in 1059 that Ali Ibn Isa, the governor of Khurasan, presented the Abbasid caliph of lore Harun al-Rashid twenty pieces of Chinese imperial porcelain, the like of which had never been at a caliph's court before, in addition to 2,000 other pieces of porcelain".